Ngloram Airport

 Ngloram Airport is an airport in Cepu, Central Java, Indonesia.

 In February 2018, the Ministry of Transportation announced that they had budgeted to extend the airport's runway and to improve supporting facilities.
 There was a plan to rename the airport to Abdurrahman Wahid Airport, named after the former Indonesian 4th President and often hailed as the "Father of Indonesian Pluralism".
 Citilink inaugurated flights from Jakarta on 26 November 2021.

 Airlines and destinations

 Passenger

-As of June 2025, currently there are no scheduled flights operated at the airport.
-Previously, Citilink operated a flight from Cepu to Jakarta and Surabaya using ATR-72-600 but it was ended years later.
+As of June 2025, there are no scheduled flights operated at the airport.
+Up until 2023, Citilink operated a flight from Cepu to Jakarta and Surabaya using ATR-72-600.